Building a CI and CD pipeline with Azure DevOps and AppCenter for iOS projects

 The Beta pipeline has the same steps as the Alpha pipeline, but with some tweaks such as the distribution group including the client.
 In the Beta pipeline, you can add a setup needed for distributing the app to the client (provisioning, certificates, naming, etc).

-3. Collecting crashes and UI tests
+3. Collecting crashes, bug reports and UI tests

 Collecting crashes is covered with AppCenter which has a nice dashboard for inspecting the stack trace and updating the crash status (Open/Done).
 To include the AppCenter crash reporting in your app please follow the instructions.